TREATMENT FOR BUNIONS IN CALGARY

 Several factors might result in the development of bunions.
-An inherited foot type, stress or an injury, as well as deformities (if any) at the time of birth, or developed over the years into adulthood, can cause bunions.
-Other causes that might lead to bunion might be specific arthritis, particularly with rheumatoid arthritis.
+An inherited foot type, stress or an injury, as well as deformities (if any) at the time of birth or developed over the years into adulthood, can cause bunions.
+Other causes of bunions might be specific arthritis, particularly rheumatoid arthritis.

 Frequently Asked Questions